 Music Capital Scheme Spotlight

 The Music Capital Scheme was established by The Arts Council, The IRMA Trust and Music Network in 2008 to provide support for the purchase of musical instruments.
 In response to the success of the initial pilot scheme, funding has been made available since 2011 by The Department of Culture, Heritage and the Gaeltacht.
-264 awards have been made to date under the Music Capital Scheme, enabling musicians across the country to develop and fulfil their creative potential.
+301 awards have been made to date under the Music Capital Scheme, enabling musicians across the country to develop and fulfill their creative potential.
 Below is a snapshot of just some recent Music Capital Scheme Awardees doing great work with their new instruments…

 Matthew 'Mattu' Noone, is an Australian-Irish ex-indie rocker and well-known performer of a 23-stringed lute called a sarode.
 He has studied North Indian Classical music for over a decade with Sougata Roy Chowdhury in Kolkata and more recently with UK based sarodiya, K. Sridhar.
 He has performed Indian music across the globe and was a founding member of successful fusion group, The Bahh Band.
 He has recorded with a host of contemporary Irish musicians such as Tommy Hayes, Sean Tyrell and Ronan O'Snodaigh and collaborated with Martin Hayes and Dennis Cahill on a recent tour of India.
 Matthew plays a hybrid sarode which was created with funds from the Music Capital Scheme to develop a new instrument particularly for playing Irish traditional music.